dcouvin/getSequenceInfo/README.md

 # Requirements
 Perl programming language must be available in your system to run getSequenceInfo.
 If your Operating System (OS) is Windows, you can get Perl by installing [ActivePerl](https://www.activestate.com/products/perl/downloads/).
 When using Unix OS, Perl is generally already installed.
 But if it is not the case, you can see [this page](https://learn.perl.org/installing/unix_linux.html) for its installation.
-You can check by typing the following command:
+You can then check the installation by typing the following command:
 ```bash
 perl -v
 ```